You Don't Know Love (Olly Murs song): Chart performance

 "You Don't Know Love" was a sleeper hit for Murs.
 It debuted at number 23 on the UK Singles Chart on 15 July 2016.
 In its second week it dropped to number 34 yet rebounded to number thirty in its third week.
 It dropped to number 32 in its fourth week, and dropped even further to number 35 in its fifth week of release.
 However, after the song was discounted to 59p on iTunes in its sixth week, the song made a sharp increase to number nineteen, giving Murs his fourteenth UK top-twenty single.
 In its seventh week, the song dropped to number 31 before making a slight recovery to number 27 in its eighth week.
 In its ninth week, the song scaled up the chart to number fifteen, which became the singles peak position.
 It later dropped to number eighteen for two weeks and spent a further three weeks in the top-forty, before falling out of the top-forty in its fifteenth week on the chart.
+As of 2026, it remains his most recent single to reach the UK top 20.